-It is important to note that everyone who is eligible for state services through the Division is also eligible for placement within an Intermediate Care Facility for people with Intellectual Disabilities (ICF/ID).
+It is important to note that everyone who is eligible for state services through the Division is also eligible for placement in an Intermediate Care Facility for people with Intellectual Disabilities (ICF/ID).

 Help Offered to Those on the Waiting List

 Changes to Utah Code 62A-5-102 clarified that DSPD is allowed to use certain funds for short-term limited services programs, to provide services to a limited amount of people on the waiting list.

 These services are not ongoing and are only available during specified enrollment or selection periods which will be announced periodically as funding becomes available.
 These services are likely to be limited to a small group of people as specified in the enrollment or selection process.

 - Respite Care